luke-thorburn/bridging-systems/conf/src/pages/metrics.md

 ---
 Our aim with this work is to get better at building systems that aim to satisfy the **bridging goal**: *increase mutual understanding and trust across divides, creating space for productive conflict, deliberation, or cooperation.* Here we list metrics that have been used in related literature.

-# Caution

-While these metrics are presented as possible measures of this “bridging goal”,  most are obviously not plausible measures.
-The best we can say about them is that we do not yet know whether they are good measures.
-For this reason, none of the metrics on this page should be used as optimization targets in an attention-allocator (such as a social media platform) without considerable care to monitor and avoid unintended consequences.

-Also, note that these metrics are simply summaries of the structure of some abstract model, such as a graph-based or space-based relation model.
-The provenance or "semantics" of the underlying relation model is also important to consider.
-For example, a given metric may be an excellent measure of the bridging goal when applied to a relation model that captures goodwill between people, but be a poor measure when applied to a relation model that captures similarities in people's patterns of engagement on social media.
-At present, we know very little about which types of relation models and which relation metrics can be validly used as a basis for bridging.

-<div class="spacer"></div>

 # Context